grooveymo/e-course-server/README.md

 8. Run this script to delete all data in the db and reset with values in the seed.ts file :
    - $ pnpm run db:seed

+N.B.
+In case you have problems deploying:

+Run the following command:

+   $ npx prisma generate